thoughtfuliv/thoughtfuliv/README.md

 - 👋 Hi, I’m Lívia!
-I'm a brazilian 20yo girl in the 3rd semester of Industrial Engineering.
+I'm a brazilian 20yo girl.
+7rd semester of Industrial Engineering.
 - 👀 I’m interested in watching animes, reading and lifting.
-- 🌱 I’m currently learning the basics of Java and Python (yes, I'm a newbie 😳😅).
+- 🌱 Data Science enthusiast

 <!---
 thoughtfuliv/thoughtfuliv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.